hillerlab/TOGA/README.md

 2) PG - no orthologous chains identified, TOGA projected transcripts via paralogous chains and cannot make any conclusion.
 3) PM - partial & missing.
 Most of the projection lies outside scaffold borders.
-4) L - clearly lost.
+4) M - missing, assembly gaps mask >50% of the prediction CDS.
-5) M - missing, assembly gaps mask >50% of the prediction CDS.
+5) L - clearly lost.
-6) G - "grey", there are inactivating mutations but not enough evidence for "clearly lost" class.
+6) UL - "uncertain loss", there are inactivating mutations but not enough evidence for "clearly lost" class.
 In other words: neither lost nor intact.
 7) PI - partially intact: some fraction of CDS is missing, but most likely this is intact.